victoriasof/python-workshop/README.md

 ## Basic steps to create a simple Django blog with Python:

 (Don't take them too literally, this is just a summary.
-Please also refer to the above mentioned documentation.)
+Please also refer to the above mentioned documentation)

     1. use django-admin to create project -> django-admin startproject myproject
     2. create app -> python3 manage.py startapp blog